Ten Questions to Ask When Buying Produce

 5. Will this last me until the next shopping trip?
 You might want to make a revised menu, right in the store, to decide when you will use up everything.

 6. What is on sale?
-If the fruit is already ripe, or the vegetables about to wilt, do I have time to prepare them for eating or cooking?
+If the fruit is already ripe, or the vegetables about to wilt, do I have time to prepare them right away for eating or cooking?
 Maybe you can share with a neighbor, make a large soup, or freeze them.
 Be creative!

 7. What items on my list are more expensive than usual?
 Try to get by with less, or substitute something cheaper.